 |

-the 100th anniversary of the adoption of the Greenwich Meridian
+commemorate the 100th anniversary of the adoption of the Greenwich Meridian as

-while the 201/2p stamp (yes, we still had half pennies in those days)
+from space, while the 20½p stamp (yes, we still had half pennies in those days) shows the meridian

 Stanley Gibbons nos.
 1254-1257